 So what kind of sites should you look for instead when trying to earn links to your domain?
-Sites with strict editorial guidelines, sites with an accessible way to contact the webmaster and sites with relevant content to your industry are more than likely great place to reach out to.
+Sites with strict editorial guidelines, an accessible way to contact the webmaster, and relevant content to your industry are more than likely great place to reach out to.

 10. Don’t target the same keywords on multiple pages

 Although keyword research can be tricky, it’s worth targeting different keywords across your website.
 Using the same keywords on multiple pages can cause internal page competition, and the duplicate content it causes can hurt your website's SEO.

 To avoid this mistake, try selecting around three to five unique keywords to optimize for per page.
 Any more keywords than that, and you risk running into the other mistake of diluting your page's relevance.

 11. Never be satisfied with a manufacturer’s product descriptions